Chapter 4 : Four.

 ‘Oh God, sorry!
 I just assumed from the way you talk about her.’

 ‘No, no, I just grew up with Dom and we’ve known each other forever.
-She’s one of my best friends,’ Teddy smiled at the thought of Dominique, but this only left Cassie more confused; if Teddy felt this strongly about the girl, then why wasn’t
+She’s one of my best friends,’ Teddy smiled at the thought of Dominique, but this only left Cassie more confused; if Teddy felt this strongly about the girl, then why wasn’t she his girlfriend?

 ‘Well, stay strong Teddy and just ignore it.
 I’ve got to go and help Healer Kelly up in Spell Damage, but I’ll see you later.’